Serapeum of Saqqara: Sarcophagi

 Nowadays 24 sarcophagi remain in the Greater Vaults.
 The oldest dates to the last great native ruler Amasis II, around 550 BC.
 The final was made some 500 years later, during the reign of the first Roman emperor Augustus.
 Most are over 2 m in width and height and almost twice as long.
 They weigh around 40 t, excluding their lids which are about half as heavy.
 The winches, rollers and rails found in the Serapeum might have been used to transport the stones through the narrow tunnels.
 The sarcophagi were lowered into their final position by removing sand the burial chambers were filled with beforehand.
 All surviving coffers are made out of "costly stone" (granite, basalt, diorite, etc.), whereas the older sarcophagi, which are now lost, may have been of limestone, Gunn argued.
 Four bear inscriptions (dedications and/or spells of the pyramid texts), two of which have additional decorations.

+Sarcophagi of similar type and dimensions were found in the Bucheum, the burial vaults of the Buchis bulls at Armant.

 Weight and dimensions

-Linant-Bey calculated one of the large sarcophagi of the Greater Vaults to have a total mass of 62 t at most: 37.6 t for the body and 24.4 t for the lid.
+Linant de Bellefonds calculated one of the large sarcophagi of the Greater Vaults to have a total mass of 62 t at most: 37.6 t for the body and 24.4 t for the lid.
 The stone had external dimensions of 2.32 m in height and width, and 3.85 m in length.
 Internally, the rectangular hollow was 1.73 m high, 1.46 m wide and 3.17 m long.
 The lid had a height of 98 cm.